DarkCreekWay/DirectoryStructures/src/CLI/_app.docs/docs/en/readme.md

 > The tool always saves only one structure.
 > The last structure saved is always applied.
+>
+> If no structure has been captured before invoking the command an error message gets shown.

 #### Apply directory structure with Windows Explorer